ZielsLab/ssUMI/README.md

         [Default = 1].
 ```
 ### Example Usage
-Below is an example usage for V1-V9 16S rRNA gene amplicons generated with UMI-tagged 8F / 1391R UMI primers and an ONT R.10.4 flowcell.
+Below is an example usage for V1-V9 16S rRNA gene amplicons generated with UMI-tagged 8F / 1391R UMI primers and an ONT R.10.4 flowcell and basecalled with `guppy v6.3.8`.
 The raw ONT reads would be given by `INFILE` (e.g. `INFILE="path/to/raw/reads"`), the desired output folder specified by `OUTDIR` (e.g. `OUTDIR="path/to/output"`), and the number of threads by `THREADS` (e.g. `THREADS=16`).

 ```
 longread_umi ssumi_std \